LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-python.rst

 Run Button
 ^^^^^^^^^^

-The Python extension for VSCode adds a green *Run* button at the top right of the workspace.
+The Python extension for VS Code adds a green *Run* button at the top right of the workspace.

 .. figure:: figures/run-button.png